Does My Remodel Contractor Need to be Licensed and Insured? An Essential Guide for Homeowners: Part 2

 Just like with any other form of insurance, your contractor’s insurance helps to cover the unlikely but potentially detrimental events that could happen during your home remodel.
-Your remodelling contractor is required to have three types of insurance: bond insurance, general liability insurance, and worker’s compensation insurance.
+Your remodeling contractor is required to have three types of insurance: bond insurance, general liability insurance, and worker’s compensation insurance.

 Never Use a Contractor Without Insurance Bonding.

 Bonding is the process of a contractor taking out insurance for the benefit of consumers who may be left with defective construction or other license law violations.
-The bond prevents the possibility of the contractor “disappearing” and leaving behind unfinished or substandard work, and protects the homeowner from being left with the bill.
+The bond prevents the possibility of the contractor “disappearing” and leaving behind unfinished or substandard work and protects the homeowner from being left with the bill.

 In California, all contractors must carry bond insurance in the amount of $15,000.
-The Contractors State Licensing Board (CSLB) posts on their website the bond insurance provider by contractor.
+The Contractors State Licensing Board (CSLB) posts on their website the bond insurance provider by the contractor.
 Check with your state or local contractor licensing entity for information in your area if you’re outside of California.

 All home remodel contractors should have general liability insurance, which helps to protect you, your home and the general contractor.

 During your remodel, accidents and mishaps could result in costly damage to your home.
 General liability helps to cover the costs of unfortunate events that could occur during your remodel.
 If your contractor doesn’t have general liability insurance, there may be no coverage or payments if any accident or misfortune happen.
 Most professional remodeling contractors carry General Liability insurance so that customers are not liable to pay for damages incurred.